ProteinGym/proteingym-base/CONTRIBUTING.md

 ### Release

 We use hatch to [version](https://hatch.pypa.io/latest/version/) the project.
-Before releasing, you decide which semantic version segement you want to release, like:
+Before releasing, you decide which semantic version segment you want to release, like:

 | Segement | New version |